informalsystems/hermes/guide/src/relayer_loop.md

 - `write_acknowledgement`: the relayer builds a `MsgAcknowledgement` packet that is sent to the `destination` chain.

 ## Relay Path Setup
 The `channel handshake` command can be used to establish a new channel that uses a new connection and new clients.
-There is no requirement for the ports to be configured in the configuration file (i.e. `connections` section may be missing).
+There is no requirement for the ports to be configured in the configuration file (i.e. its `connections` section may be missing).

 __Note__: Reuse of existing clients and/or connections is not supported in the current version.